240 – Dress Code

 D. Magazine Pouch (employee purchase)

 One magazine pouch must be worn with a semi-automatic weapon.
-The magazine pouch may hold up to three magazines for double-stacked weapons, and quad magazine holders may be worn for single-stacked weapons.
+The magazine pouch may hold up to three magazines for double-stacked weapons, and up to four magazines for single-stacked weapons.
 Additional magazine pouches are not permitted on the belt.

 E. Body Armor:

-Body armor must be provided to deputies under the oversight of the Homeland Security Bureau commander.
+1. Body armor must be provided to deputies under the oversight of Uniform Supply.
 The type and quantity of body armor issued will be determined by assignment and must be worn in accordance with bureau policies.

-Outer carriers are approved for wear over the regulation-issued uniform shirt.
+Outer carriers are approved for wear over the regulation-issued Class B and C uniform shirt.

 a.
 Outer carriers must have a sewn-on cloth badge and cloth name strip.

 b.
-The HCSO-issued badge and name plate must be worn with the outer carrier if they’re not sown-on.
+The HCSO-issued badge and name plate must be worn with the outer carrier if they are not sewn-on.

 c.
 “SHERIFF” in reflective lettering must be located on the back of the carrier.

-Rifle-plate body armor must be provided to deputies under the oversight of the Homeland Security Bureau Commander.
-This body armor should be worn in conjunction with the deputy’s regular issued body armor, either the inner or outer carrier, in any situation involving active shooters, or the threat of high-powered rifle fire.
+Rifle-plate body armor must be provided to deputies under the oversight of Uniform Supply.
+This body armor should be worn in conjunction with the deputy’s regular issued body armor; either with the inner or outer carrier, in any situation involving active shooters, or the threat of long guns (shotguns/rifles).

 A. Belt